-Wondering what to do in Fredericksburg, Texas?
+Wondering what to do on your Hill Country vacation?
 Start planning the ultimate trip to Texas Wine Country with this list of the best places to visit in Fredericksburg, TX.

 National Museum of the Pacific War